 Not an agent?
 Then let us pair you with one!

 Click the above image to find a BX Agent near you

 Is a Credit Check Required for the Wyoming Surplus Lines Broker Bond?

 Surety companies will run a credit check on the broker to determine eligibility and pricing for the Wyoming Surplus Lines Broker bond.
 Brokers with excellent credit and work experience can expect to receive the best rates.
 Brokers with poor credit may be declined by some surety companies or pay higher rates.
 The credit check is a “soft hit”, meaning that the credit check will not affect the broker’s credit.

 How Much Does the Wyoming Surplus Lines Broker Bond Cost?

-The Wyoming Surplus Lines Broker bond can cost anywhere between $100 to $500 per year.
+The Wyoming Surplus Lines Broker bond can cost anywhere between $100 to $500 per year or $10 to $50 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the bond cost on the $10,000 bond requirement.

 $10,000 Surplus Lines Broker Bond Cost

 |Credit Score||Bond Cost (1 year)||Bond Cost (1 month)|

 Wyoming requires surplus lines brokers to purchase a surety bond as a prerequisite to obtaining a business license.
 To paraphrase Wyoming statute 26-11-103, a surplus lines broker is an individual or business entity that is able to obtain coverage, for Wyoming residents, from insurance companies that are not licensed to conduct business in the state.